-Rethinking Revenue is about providing local governments with the ability to raise enough revenues for the services their communities need—and to raise those revenues fairly and in a way that is consistent with community values.
+Rethinking Revenue will provide local governments with tools to help them raise enough revenue for the services their communities need, and to raise that revenue fairly, in ways that are consistent with community values.

-When local government revenues aren't aligned with modern economic realities, we believe this contributes to distortions in the economy and unfairness in how taxpayers are treated.
+Local government revenues that aren't aligned with modern economic realities contribute to distortions in the economy and unfairness in the ways that taxpayers are treated.
 For example:

-- Property Tax: A large part of the value created in the modern economy does not involve property—it often involves less tangible things, like financial instruments or bits and bytes.
+- Property Tax: A large part of the value created in the modern economy involves things less tangible than property, like financial instruments, or bits and bytes.

 - Sales Tax: Only recently, have sales taxes been applied to online sales.
-Though this has helped keep the sales tax somewhat more relevant, consumers have been shifting more of their purchases to services over the years, which tend to be exempt from sales tax.
+While this has helped keep the sales tax somewhat more relevant, consumers have been shifting more of their purchases to services over the years, which tend to be exempt from sales tax.

-- Fines and Fees: Many local governments have become more reliant on fees and fines.
-Fees and fines are appropriate in many cases because the person who benefits from the service pays for it.
-However, overuse of fees and fines can lead to unfair and counterproductive outcomes for citizens.
+- Fines and Fees: Many local governments have become more reliant on fines and fees which are appropriate in many cases because the person who benefits from the service pays for it.
+However, overuse can lead to unfair and counterproductive outcomes for citizens.
 View GFOA research on fines and fees.